yoavain/create-windowless-app/README.md

 The template project build script does the following things
 1) Compiles TypeScript to JavaScript (if in a TypeScript template)
 2) Runs WebPack to bundle all JavaScript into a single file, and copy binary files into the "dist" folder
-3) Runs nexe to compile the single WebPack JavaScript output file to an exe file bundled with NodeJS (currently, latest NodeJS version is bundled)
+3) Runs nexe to compile the single WebPack JavaScript output file to an exe file bundled with NodeJS (currently, NodeJS version 14.15.3 is the latest version supplied by nexe)